ataraxao/drex/Cooperative_Wealth_Agreement.md

 ---

 # EXHIBIT 2 — JOINT ASSET PROTOCOL (INCLUDING LLC-TITLED OPTION)
+*(Conformed to V3; LLC-titling treated as advanced mode)*

 ## Purpose
 This protocol governs Joint Assets purchased in whole or in part with Vehicle Account funds.

+**Implementation Note (Simplification Preference).** LLC-Titled assets are optional “advanced mode.”
+Default practice is Tenants-in-Common titling where feasible, because it is simpler to implement and audit.
+If the Parties elect LLC titling, they should ensure the Vehicle LLC documents clearly authorize sale/buyout steps consistent with Exhibit 4.

 ## 1. Definitions
-(a) Joint Asset means any vehicle, real estate, or other tangible asset purchased with Vehicle Account funds.
+(a) **Joint Asset** means any vehicle, real estate, or other tangible asset purchased with Vehicle Account funds.
-(b) Ownership Percentages means the Parties’ tenants-in-common percentages set at purchase, matching the Allocation Percentage at the applicable Valuation Time, unless otherwise agreed in writing.
+(b) **Ownership Percentages** means the Parties’ tenants-in-common percentages set at purchase, matching the Allocation Percentage at the applicable Valuation Time, unless otherwise agreed in writing.
-(c) LLC-Titled Asset means a Joint Asset titled in the name of the Vehicle LLC pursuant to a signed written election by both Parties.
+(c) **LLC-Titled Asset** means a Joint Asset titled in the name of the Vehicle LLC pursuant to a signed written election by both Parties.

 ## 2. Titling (Default = Tenants in Common)
-(a) Default.
-Each Joint Asset shall be titled as Tenants in Common (or closest equivalent).
+(a) **Default.** Each Joint Asset shall be titled as Tenants in Common (or closest equivalent).
 If title cannot reflect percentages, the Parties shall sign a memorandum at purchase stating Ownership Percentages and keep it with this Exhibit.
-(b) Optional LLC Titling.
-The Parties may elect in a signed writing to title a Joint Asset in the name of the Vehicle LLC (an “LLC Titling Election”).
+(b) **Optional LLC Titling.** The Parties may elect in a signed writing to title a Joint Asset in the name of the Vehicle LLC (an “LLC Titling Election”).
 If so titled, the asset is an LLC-Titled Asset and Section 7 applies.

 ## 3. Carrying Costs; Reimbursement (TIC Assets)
 (a) Default: ongoing carrying costs (insurance, taxes, registration, ordinary maintenance) are paid pro rata to Ownership Percentages unless otherwise agreed in writing.